Skip to content

 About

 Dysplastic Barrett's oesophagus is a condition when the cells of 'normal' Barrett's oesophagus develop further abnormal changes.
 Sometimes these changes can be seen at endoscopy (see figures 1 and 2 below), but sometimes they are only found once small samples (biopsies) are taken from the gullet.
 These changes are called dysplasia and may be described as 'pre-cancerous'.
 Dysplasia may be graded as low or high grade to describe the severity of the changes.
 Dysplastic Barrett's oesophagus is not cancer.
-However, the risk of developing cancer is much higher than in 'normal' Barrett's.
+However, the risk of developing cancer is higher than in 'normal' Barrett's.
 Because the risk of cancer is higher, the team will try to remove these abnormal cells using various treatments which are described on the treatment page, here.

 Information about 'normal' Barrett's oesophagus is available here.